Wakanda/sources-angular-wakanda/app/scripts/services/angular-wakanda/NOTES.md

 ##Main features added

 There is now a reference cache.
-This means that an instance of the employee "John Doe" will be exactly the same object weather you retrieve it via a $find, a $findOne a little later or $fetch.
+This means that an instance of the employee "John Doe" will be exactly the same object weather you retrieve it via a $find, a $find a little later or $fetch.

 And the instance of company "Wakanda" will be exactly the same for "John Doe", "Jane Doe" and the 40 other ones ...